89Q12/89Q12/README.md

 <p align="center"> <img src="https://count.ayaya.beauty/get/@:89q12?theme=asoul" alt="89Q12" /> </p>
 Profile visitors!

+I do a lot of different things mostly thanks to my "Fine I will do it myself" mentallity, for my latest random venture check out Issues or PRs I opened at random projects.

 ## What I do
 I love to do various things, be it analoge non digital or digital hobbies, at work I tend to do these things:
 - Monitoring and Observability